api2cart/scala-sdk/docs/AccountApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = AccountApi("https://api.api2cart.com/v1.1")
+    val storeUrl: String = http://mystore.com // String | A web address of a store

+    val storeKey: String = ab37fc230bc5df63a5be1b11220949be // String | Find store by store key

+    val requestFromDate: String = 2010-07-29 // String | Retrieve entities from their creation date

+    val requestToDate: String = 2100-08-29 // String | Retrieve entities to their creation date

     val params: String = url,store_key // String | Set this parameter in order to choose which entity fields you want to retrieve

     val exclude: String = url,store_key // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val requestFromDate: String = 2010-07-29 // String | Retrieve entities from their creation date

-    val requestToDate: String = 2100-08-29 // String | Retrieve entities to their creation date

-    val storeUrl: String = http://mystore.com // String | A web address of a store

-    val storeKey: String = ab37fc230bc5df63a5be1b11220949be // String | Find store by store key

-    val request = apiInstance.accountCartList(params, exclude, requestFromDate, requestToDate, storeUrl, storeKey) val response = apiInvoker.execute(request)
+    val request = apiInstance.accountCartList(storeUrl, storeKey, requestFromDate, requestToDate, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {